History of the Serbian River Flotilla: Yugoslav Wars

-The Yugoslav River Flotilla took an active part in War in Croatia in 1991, when it patroled and carried combat missions on Danube, particularly during the Battle of Vukovar.
+The Yugoslav River Flotilla took an active part in War in Croatia in 1991, when it patrolled and carried combat missions on Danube, particularly during the Battle of Vukovar.

+Battle of Kopački Rit

-On 8 November 1991, Botica class minesweeper RML-308 was dispatched to Kopački Rit to intercept the Czechoslovak towboat Šariš suspected of smuggling illegal small arms to Croatian paramilitaries.
+On 8 November 1991, Botica class minesweeper RML-308 was dispatched to Kopački Rit to intercept the Czechoslovak towboat Šariš, suspected of smuggling illegal small arms to Croatian paramilitaries.
 Upon arriving in the vicinity of the mouth of the Drava River on the Danube, RML-308 was ambushed by Croatian forces firing Armbrust and Zolja shoulder launched anti-tank rockets and small arms.
 During the engagement, Yugoslav Navy 1st class warrant officers, Kristijan Lampret and Stevan Marković were killed, while RML-308 captain Zoran Marković was wounded by sniper fire.
 Seriously wounded, Marković managed to pilot the stranded vessel to shore with the help of several sailors.
 RML-308 engaged the towboat Šariš with gunfire, damaging its wheelhouse and hitting one its fuel tanks: on fire, Šariš was eventually towed by a tug to Bratislava, then Czechoslovakia, for major repairs.